 Bed bug bites usually form itchy welts.
 The bites are usually in clusters of three.

 The common bed bug that is featured in this article is the usual culprit when it comes to bed bug infestations, but there are other species of this notorious blood-sucking insect.
 The tropical bed bug is common in Florida.
 The bat bug, a parasite of bats, has been known to infest homes that have bat problems.
 Similarly, the swallow bug and poultry bug, which are parasites of birds, have occasionally invaded houses that have bird problems.

-Benefits of Professional Bed Bug Pest Control
+What are the Benefits of Professional Bed Bug Pest Control?

 Bed bugs are not a pest you want to mess around with.
 Improper treatment of bed bugs can make these insects move to other areas of the house or building or hide deeper in cracks and crevices, making the problem worse.
 As soon as you see bed bugs call a pest management professional.